Stanwang218/ticl/README.md

 The results in the paper correspond to ``python fit_model.py mothernet -L 2``, though default values might change and no longer reflect the values in the paper.
 Data-parallel Multi-GPU training is in principal supported using ``torchrun``.
 By default, experiments are tracked using MLFlow if the ``MLFLOW_HOSTNAME`` environment variable is set.

+## Papers
+This work is described in [MotherNet: A Foundational Hypernetwork for Tabular Classification](https://arxiv.org/pdf/2312.08598).
+Please cite that work when using this code.
+As this work rests on the TabPFN work, I would suggest you also cite their [paper](https://arxiv.org/abs/2207.01848), which also provides more background on the methodology.

 # GAMformer